damienbelveze/first_steps_zotero/first_steps_zotero.md

 If you are working on your PhD dissertation, ask your supervisor; if they do not know which style to use, choose a standard one (Chicago, APA, MLA for Social and Human Sciences, IEEE, ACM for hard sciences, for example).

 More than 3500 styles exist, but if you cannot find the one you need, it's good to know that a bibliographic style is written in CSL (Citation Style Langugage) an XML citation descriptive format.
 Modifying a style is not trivial but this can be done with some technical skills, and the [citation style editor provided by Elsevier](https://editor.citationstyles.org/visualEditor/) may be of some help if you don't want to dive into the source code.
+In our repository, we have imported the <a href="nature.csl" download>Nature style CSL file</a>.
+Download it and open it with a text editor (your notepad for instance).
+You will have a quick view of how a CSL is formated.

 For example, In the CSL source code part dedicated to the enumeration of bibliographic items, adding the following line :